 - Full Carafe – 8-9 Large Scoops

 When using traditional brewers I like to use this coffee – water ratio card so I always know how much coffee to use.
 I usually weigh my coffee because I have the OXO burr grinder that has an integrated scale.
-Weighing coffee is more accurate than scoops and the grinder makes it so easy!
+Weighing coffee is more accurate than scoops and this grinder makes it so easy!

 I keep this chart in my kitchen and use it all the time.

 To get one of these ratios charts, please visit www.beanhoppers.com and join our email list.
 Send us an email request and we’ll send it to you in an email to print and use in your own kitchen.
 Or we an send it in the mail with a free sample!

 This coffee maker simplifies your morning because you always know how much coffee to use for your chosen brewing option without having to measure water, use a scale, or do math.

 The hardest part will be figuring out what grind level you prefer.
 They recommend a medium grind.

 You can find the Ninja brewer right here on Amazon

 This machine makes a great single-cup brewer in comparison to the Keurig machine.
 The mesh filter is much easier to clean than the Keurig permanent mesh filter, and it holds as much coffee as you like for your brew.

 Great coffee is made with great fresh beans... find yours at Bean Hoppers!